 Were I to review Radical Sacrifice, I would recommend it unequivocally.
-Though Eagleton and I may not see eye to eye in all things (and I would have it no other way; how else would I learn?), this latest addition to his bibliography is well worth the time of any reader interested in revolutionary politics, ideology, or even the Christian narrative itself.
-Rather than evaluate the merits of Eagleton’s work, I’ve instead experienced it for myself; and in lieu of a review, I have instead opted to share a stream of insights I gained from reading Radical Sacrifice.
+Though Eagleton and I may not see eye to eye in all things (and I would have it no other way; how else would I learn?), this latest addition to his bibliography is well worth the time of any reader interested in revolutionary politics, ideology, or even the Christian narrative.
+Rather than evaluate the merits of Eagleton’s work, I’ve instead experienced it for myself; and in lieu of a review, I have opted to share a stream of insights I gained from reading Radical Sacrifice.

 What follows is far from a sermon, though it may in part read that way.
 Yet it will not read much like a rational argument either.
 Instead what follows is a semi-organized flow of ideas, each nested in and growing out of Eagleton’s Radical Sacrifice.
 I share the following in the same spirit (though with little if any of the charm) of Alan Watts, who once described the ideas of one of his lectures like this: